2023 Best General Biology Schools in Minnesota

 On average, biology graduates from UST MN take out $25,485 in student loans while working on their degree.

-University of Minnesota - Twin Cities came in at #10 in this year’s edition of the Best General Biology Schools in Minnesota ranking.
-UMN Twin Cities is a very large public school located in the city of Minneapolis.
+With a ranking of #10, University of Minnesota - Twin Cities did quite well on this year’s best schools for general biology students.
+UMN Twin Cities is a very large public school located in the large city of Minneapolis.

 The average amount in student loans that biology majors at UMN Twin Cities take out is $20,746.
 This translates to an average monthly loan payment of $238, based on a 10-year repayment plan.

-Full General Biology at University of Minnesota - Twin Cities Report
+Read full report on General Biology at University of Minnesota - Twin Cities

-Explore all the Best General Biology Colleges in the Plains States Area or other specific states within that region.
+Explore all the Best General Biology Schools in the Plains States Area or other specific states within that region.

 One of 14 majors within the area of study, general biology has other similar majors worth exploring.